EricDinging/Propius/README.md

 - Refer to `examples/` to get an idea how your FL job and FL client can utilize Propius

 ## Evaluation
 For the ease of evaluation, we containerize Propius and essential peripherals for evaluation in one docker network using docker compose.
+You should change `compose_eval_gpu.yml` file based on the number of available GPU servers.
 - Download Dataset
 ```bash
 source ./datasets/download.sh